Tuning Monte Carlo Generators: The Perugia Tunes: Procedure

-\paragraph{Remarks on Diffraction:} Note also that the modeling of diffraction in \textsc{Pythia 6} lacks a dedicated modeling of diffractive jet production, and hence we include neither elastic nor diffractive Monte Carlo events in any of our comparisons.
-This affects the validity of the modeling for the first few bins in multiplicity.
-Due also to the discrepancy noted above between the two CDF measurements in this region \cite{Acosta:2001rm,moggi}, we therefore assigned less importance to these bins when doing the tunes\footnote{To ensure an apples-to-apples comparison for the low-multiplicity bins between these models and present measurements, one must take care to include any relevant diffrative components using a (separate) state-of-the-art modeling of diffraction.}.
-We emphasise that widespread use of ill-defined terminologies such as ``Non-Single Diffractive'' (NSD) events without an accompanying definition of what is meant by that terminology at the level of physical observables contributes to the ambiguities surrounding diffractive corrections in present data sets.
+\paragraph{Remarks on Diffraction:} Note also that the modelling of diffraction in \textsc{Pythia 6} lacks a dedicated modelling of diffractive jet production, and hence we include neither elastic nor diffractive Monte Carlo events in any of our comparisons.
+This affects the validity of the modelling for the first few bins in multiplicity.
+Due also to the discrepancy noted above between the two CDF measurements in this region \cite{Acosta:2001rm,moggi}, we therefore assigned less importance to these bins when doing the tunes\footnote{To ensure an apples-to-apples comparison for the low-multiplicity bins between these models and present measurements, one must take care to include any relevant diffractive components using a (separate) state-of-the-art modelling of diffraction.}.
+We emphasize that widespread use of ill-defined terminologies such as ``Non-Single Diffractive'' (NSD) events without an accompanying definition of what is meant by that terminology at the level of physical observables contributes to the ambiguities surrounding diffractive corrections in present data sets.
 Since different diffraction models produce different spectra at the observable level, an intrinsic ambiguity is introduced which was not present in the raw data.
-We strongly encourage future measurements if not to avoid such terminologies entirely then to at least \emph{also} make data available in a form which is defined only in terms of physical observables, i.e., using explicit cuts, weighting functions, and/or trigger conditions to emphasise the role of one component over another.
+We strongly encourage future measurements if not to avoid such terminologies entirely then to at least \emph{also} make data available in a form which is defined only in terms of physical observables, i.e., using explicit cuts, weighting functions, and/or trigger conditions to emphasize the role of one component over another.